Accounting Marketing: The Essential Guide for CPA Firms

 But it doesn’t have to be that way.
 In fact, many accounting firms in our study are robust high-growth businesses, growing 20% or more, year after year.

 The difference between high-growth and average-growth firms lies in their marketing.
 High-growth firms invest more in marketing – both time and dollars – and as a result they are able to achieve extraordinary growth rates.
-Specifically, they focus on differentiation as their top marketing priority, leverage M&A, build visibility around their subject-matter experts, and strike the right balance between traditional and digital channels.
+Specifically, they focus on differentiation as their top marketing priority, create educational content to build visibility around their subject-matter experts, and strike the right balance between traditional and digital channels.
 In short, the marketing decisions you make can dramatically affect the growth and profitability of your firm.

 Wouldn’t you like to know what high-growth accounting firms do differently?
 Are there marketing techniques that are proven to work better than others?
 And can a business like yours emulate the best performing CPA firms?
 (Yes, it can.)